satindra-r/Change_For_The_Birds/README.md

-# Save_The_Birds
+# Change_For_The_Birds
- The birds in you locality are dyeing.
+ The birds in you locality are dying.
 Take photos of them to grab more attention for the campaign